 - A. Appointment.
 The DRB has the following officers: - I. The Chair - 2.
 A Vice Chair - 3.
 Any other officer that the DRB, by a majority vote, approves and appoints. - B. Temporary Chair.
-If both the Chair and Vice Chair are absent from a meeting, the DRB shall, by a majority vote of the members present, elect a temporary Chair for that meeting. - C. Duties of Officers.
-The duties and powers of the officers of the DRB are as follows: - I. Chair: - a To preside at all meetings of the DRB - b.
-To call meetings of the DRB - c To sign documents of the DRB - d To act as a liaison between the DRB and other City entitles - Vice Chair: During the absence, disability, or disqualification of the Chair, or upon request of the Chair, the Vice Chair shall exercise all the duties and responsibilities of the Chair.
+If both the Chair and Vice Chair are absent from a meeting or are unable to attend the meeting in person, the DRB shall, by a majority vote of the members present, elect a temporary Chair for that meeting. - C. Duties of Officers.
+The duties and powers of the officers of the DRB are as follows: - I. Chair: - a To preside, in person, at all meetings of the DRB - b.
+To call meetings of the DRB - c To sign documents of the DRB - d To act as a liaison between the DRB and other City entitles - Vice Chair: During the absence, disability, or disqualification of the Chair, inability for the Chair to attend the meeting in person, or upon request of the Chair, the Vice Chair shall exercise all the duties and responsibilities of the Chair.
 The Vice Chair shall also maintain any other responsibilities that are assigned by the Chair.
 The Chair and Vice Chair and any other officers shall be elected by a majority vote of the DRB at the last regular meeting of the calendar year.
 The Chair and Vice Chair officers will rotate on an annual basis.
 At the end of a term, the Vice Chair will take the office of Chair and a new Vice Chair will be appointed unless majority of the DRB votes otherwise.